 If your deck project is LESS than 30” inches above grade, as determined in accordance with this diagram, there will be NO PERMIT FEES or PLAN REVIEW FEES.
 Due to statutory requirements, Use Tax must be collected.

 Still have questions?
-Review Deck Frequently Asked Questions.
+View Deck Frequently Asked Questions below.